 Knowledge, Skills, and Abilities required at this level include knowledge of fundamental real estate principles, report writing of a legal nature, and basic accounting and auditing principles.
 Ability is required to analyze situations and exercise sound judgment in making decisions; to organize and present facts and opinions clearly and concisely, both orally and in writing; to establish and maintain effective working relationships with others; and to make fair, independent decisions in the course of the investigation.

-Education and Experience requirements at this level consist of a bachelor’s degree in business administration or a behavioral science and one year professional experience in auditing, accounting, real estate acquisition, commercial or residential property management or sales; or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of a bachelor’s degree in business administration, finance, accounting, police science, criminal justice , criminology, or a closely related field; or a bachelor's degree in a behavioral science and one year experience in auditing, accounting, real estate acquisition, commercial or residential property management or sales, conducting investigations for a state or federal governmental entity, or real estate licensing; or an equivalent combination of education and experience.

 Level II Code: J20B Salary Band: J